equinor/radix-platform/public-site/site/guides/deploy-only-github-package-repository/index.md

 # Changing radixconfig on builds from development and release branch, and commit to master

 To fully automate deployment to Radix, we need to commit the new image tag to master branch for the corresponding environment.
-In my example (see link below) I have created a python script to do that.
+In my example (see link below) we have created a python script to do that.
 In the script the mapping of branch to environment is added since the Radix config states both environments derive from master branch. **Be careful: if the action was set up to build also on master, the below setup could end up triggering an endless loop**

 ```python
 import sys